svenstaro/miniserve/README.md

 ## Why to use this over alternatives?

-- darkhttpd: Not easily available on Windows and it's not as easy as download and go
+- darkhttpd: Not easily available on Windows and it's not as easy as download and go.
-- Python built-in webserver: Need to have Python installed and it's low performance and also doesn't do correct MIME type handling in some cases
+- Python built-in webserver: Need to have Python installed, it's low performance, and also doesn't do correct MIME type handling in some cases.